SamuelSwartzberg/flashcardifying_text_temp/inf.md

 feature flags (/toggles/switches) are options that allow you to turn functionality on and off without deploying new code, in DevOps contexts generally during runtime.
 Feature flags can be used for hiding stuff for cd/ci (the way rust does experimental features), canary releases or user targeting (and thus A/B testing)
-Rust hides ⟮c:13;unstable/experimental⟯ ⟮c:13;features⟯ behind ⟮c:14;feature flags⟯, ⟮s:gb;which you ⟮c:15;can only activate⟯ on ⟮c:16;nightly⟯⟯.
+Rust hides ⟮c:13;unstable/experimental⟯ ⟮c:13;features⟯ behind ⟮c:14;feature flags⟯, ⟮s:b;which you ⟮c:15;can only activate⟯ on ⟮c:16;nightly⟯⟯.

 # Misc/no place yet